Products tagged with 'probate form'

 - This package contains:

-- Affidavit for Withdrawal of Account or Personal Property, to transfer bank accounts or items held in safe deposit boxes.
+- Affidavit for Collection of Personal Property, to transfer property such as bank accounts, stocks or items held in safe deposit boxes, rev. Jan.
+1, 2020.

 - Intended to be used only in the State of California.